ARM-software/libGPULayers/docs/running_linux.md

 There are multiple ways to install layer drivers for Linux.
-For our use case we cannot usually modify the application binary, so we install the layer and manifest into a user-owned directory on the target device and configure the layer driver using environment options.
+For our use case we cannot usually modify the application binary, so we install the layer and manifest in to a user-owned directory on the target device and configure the layer driver using environment options.

 ## Create a manifest